 - 1.1.3.
 Significantly for the court, the NCSC study confirms that abused women are especially vulnerable to physical violence after they initiate court proceedings; they assume considerable risk when they claim their rights under the law.
 However, a recent study (Bridges, Tatum and Kunselman, 2008) revealed that limiting firearm availability once a protective order has been served may help to reduce family homicide rates.
 Across 47 States, the authors found an inverse correlation between family homicide rates and States mandating firearm restrictions during a protective order. - 1.1.4.
+Research indicates that there is a "dose-response relationship" between the length of time a protective order is in effect and the likelihood of continued abuse-the longer a domestic violence protective order is in effect, the lower the risk of abuse recurring (Agnew-Brune et al, 2016). - 1.1.5.
 Georgia law offers three types of protective orders: family violence protective orders, Section 1.2; stalking protective orders, Section 1.3; and employer protective orders, Section 1.4.